pbnath/kubernetes-the-hard-way/docs/10-tls-bootstrapping-kubernetes-workers.md

 # TLS Bootstrapping Worker Nodes

 In the previous step we configured a worker node by
-- Creating a set of key pairs for the worker node by ourself
+- Creating a set of key pairs for the worker node by ourselves
-- Getting them signed by the CA by ourself
+- Getting them signed by the CA by ourselves
-- Creating a kube-config file using this certificate by ourself
+- Creating a kube-config file using this certificate by ourselves
-- Everytime the certificate expires we must follow the same process of updating the certificate by ourself
+- Every time the certificate expires we must follow the same process of updating the certificate by ourselves

 This is not a practical approach when you have 1000s of nodes in the cluster, and nodes dynamically being added and removed from the cluster.
-With TLS boostrapping:
+With TLS bootstrapping:

 - The Nodes can generate certificate key pairs by themselves
 - The Nodes can generate certificate signing request by themselves